 In order for students to complete the 126 credit hours required for a baccalaureate degree, the University offers a variety of courses-to fulfill general education or elective requirements-through the STEP and College After Hours (CAH) programs.
 Some CAH courses may be taken concurrently while students are completing their major course sequence.
 Due to the accelerated nature of Graduate & Professional Studies programs, the University allows students to take no more than one College After Hours course concurrently with a major course.
-University policy does not allow students to compress or double up major courses to accelerate the existing completion or graduation schedules.
-Students are urged to contact their Academic Advisor to register for a course, to ensure that a course has enough students to be offered, and to receive course materials in ample time.
+Students are urged to contact their Academic Advisor to register for a course and to ensure that a course has enough students to be offered.

-For more details on any Business program, students should see the Chesapeake Energy School of Business section of this University Catalog.
+For more details on any Business program, students should see the Chesapeake Energy School of Business section of this university catalog.
 For more details on the Nursing program, students should see the School of Nursing section.
 For more details on the Ministry program, students should see the School of Ministry and Christian Thought section.
-For more details on the STEP program, students should refer to the end of this section of the University Catalog.
+For more details on the STEP program, students should refer to the end of this section of the university catalog.